Image for How Much Are Invoice Factoring Rates?

 Other companies charge flat advance invoice factoring rates of 10–15% and $15 per wire, but offers free ACH transactions.
 Some don’t include a setup fee, but they charge a fee based on the advanced amount.

-Triumph Business Capital, on the other hand, works with your business to fit your budget and requirements.
+Triumph, formerly known as Triumph Business Capital, on the other hand, works with your business to fit your budget and requirements.
 Triumph takes into consideration the credit risk associated with your customers, the time it takes them to pay their invoices, and the monthly funding volume we forecast for your business.

 Can invoice factoring save you money?